Skip to content

 Why Trade Marks Are Useful: Potential Revenue from Trade Marks

 Trade marks can be extremely valuable assets for the business.
 It is important to recognise their earning potential, particularly if your business has an established brand.
 One example of how to earn money from trade marks is from licensing.
-This involves drafting a contract with another business that permits it to use your trade mark in exchange for payment.
-You still own the trade mark itself, but the license grants the other party the right to use the trade mark for a certain period of time under certain conditions.
+Licensing involves drafting a contract with another business that permits it to use your trade mark in exchange for payment.
+You still own the trade mark itself, but the license grants the other party the right to use the trade mark for a specific period of time under certain conditions.

-Another major source of income from trade marks can arise when you sell your business.
+Another primary source of income from trade marks can arise when you sell your business.
 This is because accounting principles treat trade marks as a form of property.
 Therefore, you can put a price on the trade mark that informs the purchase price of the business itself.
 For example, when Topshop was purchased by ASOS in the UK, the deal was valued at £330 million, which was widely reported to be strongly influenced by the trade marks Topshop had registered.

 Why Trade Marks Are Useful: Protection From Competitors

-Finally, you should note that you do not have to register your trade mark protect your rights.
+Finally, you should note that you do not have to register your trade mark to protect your rights.
 Trade marks can exist as unregistered trade marks, but registering your trade mark better protects your claim over the mark because the law makes it more difficult for you to establish a right over unregistered trade marks.

 Key Takeaways